RobErskine/Craft-User-Manual/README.md

 Brought to you by [Rob Erskine](https://twitter.com/erskinerob).

-## John notes
+## How to install the WIP version of this plugin from GitHub

-To install the WIP version of this plugin you need to update your composer.json file in your Craft installtion to include the following:
+To install the WIP version of this plugin you need to update your composer.json file in your Craft installation to include the following:

 ```json
 {